thewca/wca-documents/edudoc/organizer-guidelines/orga-team-delegate.md

 If you have an organization team and a suitable venue, this is the best time to contact a Delegate as there is a great starting point.

 If you do not yet have an organization team but you have a venue, contacting a Delegate is still a good idea since they can likely help you with finding the appropriate people and advise you if you need more members of the organization team.

+<div style="margin-top: 200px"></div>

+## Translations

+Below you can find translations of this document.
+Contact quality@worldcubeassociation.org for instructions on how to add your own translation.

+- [Português Europeu (European Portuguese)](https://worldcubeassociation.org/edudoc/organizer-guidelines/pt/orga-team-delegate.pdf) - translated by António Gomes